 However, system incompatibility isn’t always the cause of crashing apps on Android.
 Apps can crash on Android for a number of different reasons.
 It can be anything from a bad internet connection to low storage space.

 Thus, it can be difficult to determine the exact cause of apps that keep crashing on your Android device without taking a closer look.

-Still, there are a few common suspects known for causing this particular trouble and we have listed them below.
-Be sure to check them out.
+Still, there are a few common suspects known for causing this particular trouble, and we have listed them below.

 - A weak internet connection.
 Without a good internet connection, some apps may not work properly or may stop working altogether.